rh-writers/BUT-technical-writing-course-2025/exercises/favourite-foods/Lasagna_recipe.md

 * Cheese – I use a combination of whole milk mozzarella and parmesan cheese.

   ## Directions
+  1. Make pasta layer
-  Make pasta layer, then make bolognese layer.
+  2. Then make bolognese layer
-  Repeat until the deeptray is almost overflowing with pasta and bolognese sauce.
+  3. Repeat until the deeptray is almost overflowing with pasta and bolognese sauce
-  After this, add a bechamel layer and then add a generous amount of cheese on top.
+  4. After this, add a bechamel layer and then add a generous amount of cheese on top
-  Bake at 180C for 25minutes with a foil cover, then remove the cover and bake until the cheese is golden brown.
+  5. Bake at 180C for 25minutes with a foil cover, then remove the cover and bake until the cheese is golden brown

 Enjoy!